iArunava/ENet-Real-Time-Semantic-Segmentation/README.md

 For now, we have only open sourced one pretrained model, which is trained on CamVid dataset.<br/>
 Find it here: [Pretrained ENet on CamVid](https://github.com/iArunava/ENet-Real-Time-Semantic-Segmentation/blob/master/datasets/CamVid/ckpt-enet.pth)

+## References
+1. A. Paszke, A. Chaurasia, S. Kim, and E. Culurciello.
+Enet: A deep neural network architecture for real-time semantic segmentation. arXiv preprint arXiv:1606.02147, 2016.

 ## Citations